FedeDP/ncursesFM/README.md

 Archlinux users can now install ncursesFM from aur: https://aur.archlinux.org/packages/ncursesfm-git/

 Build requires ncurses, libconfig, libcups, libarchive, openssl and libmagic.

-At runtime it requires ncurses, libconfig, libmagic and (optionally) {fuseiso, libcups, libarchive, openssl}
+At runtime it requires ncurses, libconfig, libmagic and (optionally) {fuseiso, libcups, libarchive, openssl}.

 In Archlinux libmagic is provided by "file" package, that is part of base-devel group.
 So it is not listed inside PKGBUILD.

 ![Alt text](ncursesfm.png?raw=true)